Young Scientist and Technology Exhibition: The competition

 The purpose of the competition is to encourage interest in science in secondary schools.
 For the 51st year of the competition in 2016, there were over 2,000 entries, from 396 schools which was the highest number ever, 550 of which were selected for the Exhibition at the RDS.

 Students apply to participate in the competition.
 Their science project entries are evaluated by judges and about one-third of applicants are accepted to participate in the public exhibition.
 Students are allocated exhibition stands in an exhibition hall where they set up their projects for viewing by the public.
 Competing projects are judged during the three days of the exhibition, and prizes are awarded.

-Projects are awarded in four categories: biology, physics, social and behavioural sciences, and technology.
-Three levels of entry are accepted.
+Projects are awarded in five categories: biology, physics, social and behavioural sciences, health and wellbeing and technology.
+Health and wellbeing is the newest category, only being added in 2023 to celebrate the 60th anniversary and to lower admissions to social and behavioural sciences.
+Three levels of entry are accepted, junior, intermediate and senior.
 In each category three main prizes are awarded; other prizes include a display award, highly commended rosettes, and a cancer awareness award.
 The winners of the BT Young Scientist and Technology Exhibition advance to participate in prestigious international events such as the European Union Contest for Young Scientists.

 John Monahan was the inaugural winner of the Young Scientist Exhibition in 1965; then a student of Newbridge College, his project was an explanation of the process of digestion in the human stomach.
 He went on to establish a NASDAQ-listed biotech company in California after attending University College Dublin.

 Aer Lingus sponsored the competition for the first 33 years.
 2021 marked the 21st year in which the Exhibition was sponsored by BT Ireland.
 It has produced at least one author, Sarah Flannery, and one billionaire, Patrick Collison.
 Many of the past winners have gone on to establish international companies in the technology they developed.
 One of the most notable was Baltimore Technologies.

 Tom Burke, who co-founded the exhibition with physicist Tony Scott, died in March 2008.
 An award at the event (a bursary offered to senior participants) was named in his memory.

 Due to the COVID-19 pandemic, the first ever virtual Young Scientist & Technology Exhibition was held in January 2021 with over 1,000 students representing more than 200 schools taking part.

+On 11 February 2025, BT Ireland announced it would step down as organiser and sponsor of the Young Scientist and Technology Exhibition after 25 years.
+In May 2025, Stripe was announced as the new title sponsor of the Young Scientist and Technology Exhibition, 20 years after co-founder Patrick Collison won the competition.